system76/tech-docs/src/models/thelio-b4/repairs.md

 1. Follow the steps above to [remove the top case](#removing-the-top-case).
 2. Unplug the fan's cable from the Thelio-IO daughterboard.
     - The bottom case fan plugs into the `INTAKE0` port on the Thelio-IO board.
-    - When viewed from the front of the case, this connector is second from the top.
+    - When viewed from the front of the case, this connector is second from the right.

 ![Bottom case fan connector](./img/bottom-fan-connector.webp)